2012 Buffalo Bills season: Roster changes

 In his annual season-ending press conference, general manager Buddy Nix laid out his priorities for the offseason.
 Nix stated that the team was eager to re-sign wide receiver Stevie Johnson, kicker Rian Lindell and offensive tackle Demetress Bell.
 Johnson and Lindell were successfully re-signed; Bell was signed by Philadelphia.
 He also stated that he wanted to re-sign running back Fred Jackson and have him retire as a Bill.
 Jackson whose contract ran through the end of the 2012 season was having a career season before a mid season 2011 injury.
 Johnson renewed his contract with the Bills for five years and $36.2 million on March 5, 2012.

-On March 15, 2012, the Bills made the biggest free agent acquisition in team history, signing all-pro defensive end Mario Williams to a contract worth $100 million over six years, with $50 million guaranteed, the largest contract for a defensive player in NFL history.
+On March 15, 2012, the Bills made the biggest free agent acquisition in team history, signing all-pro defensive end Mario Williams to a contract worth $100 million over six years, with $50 million guaranteed, the largest contract for a defensive player in NFL history at the time.
 The recruiting of Williams took place over three days, starting with general manager Buddy Nix and defensive coordinator Dave Wannstedt escorting Williams to Buffalo in a private jet.
 Bills Hall of Fame quarterback Jim Kelly was also part of the recruiting.

 On March 21, 2012 Mark Anderson, who had 12.5 sacks with the Patriots over the 2011 regular season and playoffs, signed a four-year deal with Buffalo.
 With announced plans to switch to the 4–3 defense the Bills could field Mario Williams at left end and Anderson on the opposite side in passing situations.
-Kyle Williams and Marcell Dareus will anchor the middle of the defensive line.
+Kyle Williams and Marcell Dareus would anchor the middle of the defensive line.

-On May 11, 2012 the Bills made yet another high-profile signing by signing QB Vince Young to a one-year contract to back up Ryan Fitzpatrick.
-Young was the 3rd overall pick in the 2006 NFL Draft.
+On May 11, 2012, the Bills made yet another high-profile signing by signing QB Vince Young to a one-year contract to back up Ryan Fitzpatrick.
+Young was the 3rd overall pick in the 2006 NFL draft.
 He was nonetheless released in the middle of the preseason, with Gailey citing inconsistency as the reason, and replaced by Tarvaris Jackson, whom the Bills acquired in a trade with the Seattle Seahawks.
-Because Jackson was not ready for the start of the regular season, the Bills will go with four quarterbacks on its roster for the first several weeks of the season.
+Because Jackson was not ready for the start of the regular season, the Bills went with four quarterbacks on its roster for the first several weeks of the season.

 Kickoff specialist John Potter, a rookie, made the 53-man roster.
-He will specialize in kickoffs to ease pressure on the team's aging kickers, placekicker Rian Lindell and punter Brian Moorman, who handled the duties in the past.
+He specialized in kickoffs to ease pressure on the team's aging kickers, placekicker Rian Lindell and punter Brian Moorman, who handled the duties in the past.
 (Moorman would be released from the roster three weeks into the regular season.)